joshayoung/testing-principles-with-xamarin/unit-testing.md

 ```

 #### Scenario: Called Method Has Side Effect(s)
-* GIVEN: That I have a method that introduces side-effects
+* GIVEN: That I have a method that introduces side-effects.
 * WHEN: I write my test for this method.
 * THEN: I only test the nearest side-effect(s).